 (a) Application requirements.
 Any person requesting to be assigned to a General ACDP Attachment must submit a written application for each requested General ACDP Attachment that specifies the requested General ACDP Attachment and shows that the source qualifies for the requested General ACDP Attachment.

 (b) Fees.
-Permittees must pay an annual fee of $144.00 for each assigned General ACDP Attachment.
+Applicants must pay the fees in OAR 340-216-8020 for each assigned General ACDP Attachment.
+The fee class for each General ACDP Attachment is Fee Class Five.

 (c) Assignment procedures:

-(A) Assignment to a General ACDP Attachment is a Category I permit action and is subject to the Category I public notice requirements in accordance with OAR 340, division 209.
+(A) Assignment to a General ACDP Attachment is a Category I permit action and is subject to the Category I public notice requirements under OAR 340 division 209.

 (B) A person is not a permittee under the General ACDP Attachment until DEQ assigns the General ACDP Attachment to the person.

-(C) Assignments to a General ACDP Attachments terminate when the General ACDP Attachment expires or is modified, terminated or revoked.
+(C) Assignment to a General ACDP Attachment terminates when the General ACDP Attachment expires or is modified, terminated or revoked.

-(D) A source may not be assigned to a General ACDP Attachment for a source category in a higher annual fee class than the General ACDP the source is currently assigned to.
+(D) A source may not be assigned to a General ACDP Attachment for a source category in a higher annual fee class than the General ACDP to which the source is currently assigned.
 Instead a source must be reassigned to the General ACDP for the source category in the higher annual fee class according to OAR 340-216-0060(2)(c)(E) and may be assigned to one or more General ACDP Attachments associated with source categories in an equal or lower annual fee class.

-(d) If all activities at a source cannot be addressed by a General ACDP and General ACDP Attachments, the owner or operator of the source must apply for a Simple or Standard ACDP according to this Division.
+(d) If all activities at a source cannot be addressed by a General ACDP and General ACDP Attachments, the owner or operator of the source must apply for a Simple or Standard ACDP according to this division.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 Stat.
-Auth.: ORS 468 & 468A Stats.
-Implemented: ORS 468.020 & 468A.025 Hist.: DEQ 8-2009, f. & cert. ef.
+Auth.: ORS 468.020, 468.065, 468A.025, 468A.040, 468A.310 & 468A.315 Stats.
+Implemented: ORS 468 & 468A Hist.: DEQ 8-2009, f. & cert. ef.
 12-16-09; DEQ 4-2013, f. & cert. ef.
 3-27-13; DEQ 9-2013(Temp), f. & cert. ef.
 10-24-13 thru 4-22-14; Administrative correction, 5-21-14; DEQ 9-2014 f. & cert. ef.
 6-26-14